 The purpose is to ensure a consistent approach to our best estimate liability assessment, patterns and portfolio volatility.
-The framework and scope define who is responsible for what (local versus group, scope of perimeter) and the escalation process to seek approval when deviating in material aspects (tools, methodologies, standards).
+The framework and scope define responsabilities and owners (local versus group, scope of perimeter) and the escalation process to seek approval when deviating in material aspects (tools, methodologies, standards).
 The reserving rules apply for all liabilities of SCOR Global P&C and focus on the external assumed business.
 Overall our approach is to provide a global framework while still allowing for local specificities.
-The idea is to support quality & minimize systematic risk while not hinder from operational work.
+The idea is to support quality and minimize systematic risk while not hinder from operational work.